-Nearly half of all travelers book a hotel room by first reading online reviews.
-Suffice to say, your hotel’s online reputation is a critical aspect you need to focus on, in order to bring in more guests and build your brand value.
+Nearly half of all travelers book a hotel room by just reading online reviews.
+Therefore, it is vital to focus on your hotel’s online reputation in order to bring in more guests and build your brand value.

-You should certainly pay attention to all of the online reviews that are written about your hotel.
-It is quite normal to get a few bad reviews, but addressing them promptly can restore your hotel’s good name.
+It is necessary to pay attention to all the online reviews of your hotel.
+Addressing bad reviews can restore your hotel’s good name.
 Retaining customers and encouraging new ones to visit will put cash in the register.

 Digital Marketing efforts

-Digital marketing tools can help grow the volume of your direct booking transactions.
-It can also improve the conversion rate of your website and the look-to-book ratio of your distribution partners.
+Digital marketing tools can help you grow the volume of your direct booking transactions.
+Also, it improves the conversion rate of your website and the look-to-book ratio of your distribution partners.

 Analyze the demand pattern